 JNDI is an integral part of other Java programming models and technologies, such as data access and JavaMail.

 See these topics for more detailed information about JNDI.

-"JNDI basic concepts" on page 98
+"JNDI basic concepts"

 This topic provides conceptual information about naming, name space logical views, initial context support, and the differences between JNDI and CORBA.